Jonathan-Colon/Pokemon-Predictive-Model/README.md

-What are the regulations to using the data?
-This data is strictly for experimentation purposes and I do not receive, nor look to receive compensation from this data owned by any and all entities surround the Pokemon franchise.
+### This data is strictly for experimentation purposes and I do not receive, nor look to receive compensation from this data owned by any and all entities surround the Pokemon franchise.